elevchyt/snatchur/README.md

   <br>
 </h1>

-<h4 align="center">A tool to automatically capture multiple screenshots of a screen region, with the ability to click and/or scroll after every screenshot!</h4>
+<h4 align="center">A tool that automatically captures multiple screenshots of a screen region, with the ability to click and/or scroll after every screenshot!</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •